inrupt/public-documentation/coding-conventions/coding-standard.md

 - Internationalisation from the start.

 - Clear, but justified, use of recognised design patterns.

+- A clear (and automatically enforcable) commit policy ([ConventionalCommits](https://www.conventionalcommits.org/en/v1.0.0/) has been recommended by Ruben Taelman, but Inrupt has not yet formally adopted anything).

 - All Pull-Requests:
     - Must be reviewed by at least one other developer on the Enterprise Solid Server team before being merged into the main code base.-